Top Countries for Digital Nomads to Live in 2025

 Vietnam is known for its amazing scenery, great food, and low cost of living.
 Despite not offering the best range of visas, it’s clear why it’s a popular country for digital nomads.

 More importantly, it’s cheap to live in Vietnam.
-Vietnam is around 50.79 percent less expensive than the U.S., making it the most cost-friendly country on our list.
-A single person can live on around US$445 a month, excluding rent.
+You can live here for just US$800, making it the most cost-friendly country on our list.

-Rent will bring this cost up, especially as you’ll need to live in one of the larger cities (such as Hanoi and Ho Chi Minh City) to take advantage of wifi, great coffee, and amenities.
+You can live in cities such as Da Nang, Hoi An, Hanoi, and Ho Chi Minh City to take advantage of wifi, great coffee, and amenities.

 Related articles: